Mohamed-Olwi311222/alx-system_engineering-devops/0x00-shell_basics/README.md

-for the task.9, the answer is rmdir /tmp/my_first_directory to delete the dir called my_first_directory for the task.10, the answer is cd - to return to the previous  dir for the task.11, the answer is ls -al . .. /boot to print the list for the current dir , parent dir and /boot
+for the task.9, the answer is rmdir /tmp/my_first_directory to delete the dir called my_first_directory for the task.10, the answer is cd - to return to the previous  dir for the task.11, the answer is ls -al . .. /boot to print the list for the current dir , parent dir and /boot for the task.12, the answer is file /tmp/iamafile to print what kind of files is iamafile